davidmcclure/lint-analysis/notebooks/posts/03-stopwords/post3.md

 ![](images/flat/prp-1st-plural.png)

-It's also interesting that, for he / him and she / her, the object gradually overtakes the subject.
+It's also interesting that, for "he" / "him" and "she" / "her," the object gradually overtakes the subject.
 Especially with "he" and "him," both of which are almost exactly linear across the middle, but with "him" rising faster and higher:

 ![](images/flat/he-him-she-her.png)